Brief information about the breed

 If you are keen on outdoor activities or adore hunting, or better both…) then the German Shorthaired Pointer (or Deutsch Kurzhaar) is exactly what you need.
 This is the most popular versatile hunting dog, originated from Germany.
 German shorthaired pointers are able to hunt any terrain and any game.
 But mostly birds on land and in water.

-Weight varies for dogs from 55 to 70 pounds, for bitches – 45 – 60 pounds.
+Weight varies for dogs from 55 to 70 pounds, for bitches – 45 to 60 pounds.
 Height, measured at the withers, is from 23 to 25 inches for dogs, and from 21 to 23 inches for bitches.

 The coat color may be of solid black or brown, in combination with white spots.
 The hair is short, thick and feels tough and rough.
 Let’s investigate more in detail the main coat color patterns of GSPs.
-First of all we refer the official and mostly respected sources: as shown in “ The Illustrated Standard’ by German Shorthaired Pointer Club Of America The main patterns look as follows: It’s quite difficult to imagine how the dog from the illustrated standard looks in reality.
+First of all we refer the official and most respected sources: as shown in “ The Illustrated Standard’ by German Shorthaired Pointer Club Of America The main patterns look as follows: It’s quite difficult to imagine how the dog from the illustrated standard looks in reality.
 And to define if this is one color pattern or another.
 Especially if you have your first GSP puppy or in the process of choosing the one.
 That’s why we have prepared for you a selection of real dogs and puppies to match with standards: